christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 Conclusion: When we have the loss function, the goal is to minimize it.
 For this, we have a very simple update rule which is the gradient descent.

+# Backpropagation

+Computing the gradients to use in the SGD update rule is known as *backpropagation*.

+The reason for this name is the *chaining rule* in computing gradients of function compositions.

+Integrating into the full model

 # Cross Entropy with Softmax

 Let's come back to the global view: an observation X, a model f depending on parameters $$\theta $$, a softmax to normalize the model's output, and last, our cross entropy outputting a final scalar, measuring the distance between the prediction and the expected value: